 Guides and video tutorials to get you started playing

-Our recommended method to learn, this tutorial will teach you the basic rules of Skytear as you play one fully scripted turn.
+Because of this, we made a tutorial that is our recommended method to learn the basic rules of Skytear as you play one fully scripted turn.
 You will then be able to continue playing on your own.

 Once you’ve gone through this guide, the last page will help you learn the rules we left out or tweaked in order to give you a quicker start.

 A community member, ChaosTheory, made a comprehensive video tutorial to go through almost all the rules of Skytear.